-Other relevant stakeholders means WHO Member States, or WHO as mandated by its Member States through this Plan of Action, invite these relevant actors to take action.
-These include inter alia, as appropriate, international and national research institutions; academia; national and regional regulatory agencies; relevant health-related industries, including both public and private; public-private partnerships; public-private and product development partnerships; nongovernmental organizations; concerned communities; development partners; charitable foundations; publishers; research and development groups; regional bodies; regional organizations. (consensus)
+Other relevant stakeholders means that WHO Member States, or WHO Secretariat as mandated by its Member States through this plan of action, invite these relevant actors to take action.
+These include inter alia, as appropriate, international and national research institutions; academia; national and regional regulatory agencies; relevant health-related industries, including both public and private; public-private partnerships; public-private and product development partnerships; nongovernmental organizations; concerned communities; development partners; charitable foundations; publishers; research and development groups; and regional bodies; and regional organizations.